 Home economics is a valuable addition to a high school curriculum because it teaches students practical skills for daily living.
 In the process of transitioning from childhood to adulthood, high school students need training in practices such as nutrition, financial responsibility, home management and child development so they can lead safe and productive lives.
-Most schools have changed the course name Home Economics to Family and Consumer Sciences.
+Most schools have changed the course name from home economics to family and consumer sciences.

 Family and consumer science courses teach students how to balance a check book, apply and interview for a job, live on a budget, pay bills and exercise fiscal responsibility.
-They also teach career-related skills such as professional food service, child development, interior design and sports nutrition, according to class offerings at Govenor Mifflin High School in Pennsylvania.
+They also teach constructive career content such as workplace issues, career growth, conflict resolution, and communication strategies.
 Life skills courses also encourage personal development, decision-making skills and interpersonal behaviors that help both at home and in the workplace.

 After high school graduation, students often live in college residence halls, share apartments with roommates or live in barracks with other military personnel.
 Home economics courses prepare them to contribute to such a community living environment, teaching them how to share responsibilities such as cooking, cleaning, organizing and shopping.